MFM-347/3rd-Color/CONTRIBUTING.md

 - Start a [discussion](https://github.com/MFM-347/3rd-Color/discussions).
 - Join our community for support and collaboration.

-Thank you ✨ for contributing to 3rd Color!
+Thank you ✨ for contributing to Color Xpret!
 Your effort makes this project better for everyone.